iodigital-com/io-technology/data/blog/concurrency-with-coroutines-in-kotlin.md

 code sequentially.
 Considering that practically every computer has multiple cores, it seems rather wasteful to not make use of them.
-Java has a way to do this using `Thread`s, and more recently introduced [Virtual Threads](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html) to counter some of the shortcomings of java's `Thread`s.
+Java has a way to do this using `Thread`s, and more recently introduced [Virtual Threads](https://docs.oracle.com/en/java/javase/21/core/virtual-threads.html) to counter some of the shortcomings of Java's `Thread`s.

 Kotlin has introduced so-called "coroutines" to make this easier.
 In this article, we will go over Java's multithreading possibilities, explain some of Kotlin's syntax and how it's used to make it very easy to write clear code according to